PIQuIL/QuCumber/CONTRIBUTING.md

 ### License Headers

-All significant Python source files should contain this repo's license header at the top of the file.
+All significant Python source files should contain this repository's license header at the top of the file.
 The header text itself can be found in the [LICENSE_HEADER](LICENSE_HEADER) file.

 You can also run the following to check if all Python files of length > 15